thasso/pyjip/docs/source/setup.rst

     might have to specify the path to the global configuration file explicitly.
-    To do this, set ``jip.configuration.install_path`` to the absolute path the directory that contains the ``jip.json`` **before** you make any other calls to the jip API.
+    To do this, set ``jip.configuration.install_path`` to the absolute path the directory that contains the ``jip.json`` **before** you make any other calls to the JIP API.

 `$JIP_CONFIG`:
-    You can point to a custom configuraiton using the :envvar:`JIP_CONFIG` environment variable.
-If the file exists, it is loaded after the global configuraiton but before the configuraiton in the current users home directory.
+    You can point to a custom configuration using the :envvar:`JIP_CONFIG` environment variable.
+If the file exists, it is loaded after the global configuration but before the configuration in the current users home directory.

 `$HOME/.jip/jip.json`: